ReferralsBusiness

 Passengers with reduced mobility should directly contact SNCB to make use of their free assistance service.
 You can take your wheelchair on board the train for free, regardless of whether or not you use the SNCB's free assistance service.
 If you are blind or partially sighted, you can take the train for free in 2nd class.

-Cheap train tickets from Leiden Centraal to Luxembourg
+How do I find cheap train tickets from Leiden Centraal to Luxembourg?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.